Saemfany/Portfolio_TheLookEcommerce/TheLookEcommerce_SQL/TheLookEcommerce_SQL_Query.md

 FROM table1;

 -- DEEP DIVE ANALYSIS
--- 1. Bagaimana tren pendapatan per tahun yang dimiliki TheLook Ecommerce?
+-- 1. What is the annual revenue trend for theLook eCommerce?
 SELECT
   EXTRACT(YEAR FROM order_created_date) AS order_created_year,
   ROUND(SUM(pendapatan)) AS total_pendapatan